+It becomes more efficient at using energy (lowered metabolism) and therefore burns less fat.
 This is why most of us reach a weight loss plateau.

 You often find that the nearer you get to your goal weight (or body fat percentage) – the harder things get!

-It is difficult to set absolute bottom calorie levels, because everyone has different body composition and activity levels.
+It is difficult to set absolute bottom calorie levels because everyone has different body composition and activity levels.

 Health authorities do set some baselines – these are 1200 calories per day for women, and 1800 calories per day for men.

-Try not to lower your calorie intake by more than 1000 calories below maintenance.
+Try not to lower your calorie intake by more than 500 calories below maintenance.

 Try to gradually lower calories.
 A sudden drop (such as 500 calories or more) can cause your metabolism to slow.